 Let’s break it down.

-Hopefully, you are already aware that black culture isn’t a monolith.
-Black Americans come from many different backgrounds and although our culture often ties us together, there is MANY opinions about who we are, what we should be doing, and where the culture is going.
-There is a great deal of variation between individuals and yet like most cultures it’s common for us to divide into many large mindsets, across lines such as gender, socioeconomic status, education, religiousness and more.
+Hopefully, you are already aware that Black culture isn’t a monolith.
+Black Americans come from many different backgrounds and although our culture often ties us together, there are MANY opinions about who we are, what we should be doing, and where the culture is going.
+There is a great deal of variation between individuals and yet like most cultures it’s common for us to divide into many large mindsets, across lines such as gender, socioeconomic status, education, religiousness, and more.

 Not all of these groups have the same ideas about life and politics, even if we present a unified front to outsiders.
-This fact is a bit contradicted but the ever growing common saying of believe all X-minority people about their experience.
-Personally I find that this is where platitudes end and constructive thinking begins.
-Statements like believe everyone are, in my opinion meant as a way to get everyone on the same page and break down common assumptions, not to be used uncritically.
+This fact is a bit contradicted but the ever-growing common saying of believing all X-minority people about their experience.
+Personally, I find that this is where platitudes end and constructive thinking begins.
+Statements like believe everyone is, in my opinion, meant as a way to get everyone on the same page and break down common assumptions, not to be used uncritically.

-A black person, states they experienced racism by being followed in a store.
-As a white person you have the power to make two choices.
-Dismiss the black person’s story, using your own biases and experiences, OR compassionately listen without dismissal.
-Majority of people won’t lie about these sorts of things.
-Additionally even if they are mistaken, there feelings still matter, and the questions of why did they feel that way (normally showing they have been there before) one of these reactions allow you to see the human behind what may be a foreign and hard to believe experience.
+A Black person, states they experienced racism by being followed in a store.
+As a white person, you have the power to make two choices.
+Dismiss the Black person’s story, using your own biases and experiences, OR compassionately listen without dismissal.
+The majority of people won’t lie about these sorts of things.
+Additionally, even if they are mistaken, their feelings still matter, and the questions of why did they feel that way (normally showing they have been there before) one of these reactions allow you to see the human behind what may be foreign and hard to believe experience.

 I hope this helps alleviate some of the confusion around trying to be a good ally when people